 Although email has made the task of communicating with friends and family much easier, there are still many occasions where you will need to send a letter the old-fashioned way.
-Even if you're extremely tech-savvy, for example, it's still considered poor taste to email your wedding invitation!
+For example, even if you're extremely tech-savvy it's still considered poor taste to email your wedding invitation!

 To make sure your mail arrives at the correct destination, you'll need to use the appropriate United States post office abbreviations.

 These official state abbreviations have all been standardized by the United States Postal Service.
 State abbreviations are all two letters, and these two letters are always capitalized without any periods.
 So, New Hampshire is shortened as NH and not as N.H. with periods after each letter.
 Similarly, Alabama is AL (and not Al).
 Here is a list of all 50 state abbreviations: